 - A. The State Bar shall maintain in the Office of Human Resources a personnel file for each Employee.
 This file shall be used to determine that Employee's qualifications for promotion or termination or other disciplinary action.
 An Employee may respond in writing to any material in their personnel file. - B. The State Bar shall, at reasonable times, upon the request of an Employee, permit that Employee and/or that Employee's authorized union representative to inspect such personnel file and any material referred to in such personnel file.
 Nothing in this Subsection B shall apply to the records of an investigation of possible attorney admissions and/or disciplinary issues or to letters of reference. - C. Material not in such personnel file or referred to in such personnel file may not be used to determine that Employee's qualifications for promotion or termination or other disciplinary action unless that Employee is first permitted a reasonable opportunity to inspect such material and a reasonable opportunity to respond.
-Letters of warning shall be given consideration in making personnel decisions.
-Oral and/or written warnings shall be expunged from the personnel file and not used as a basis for future progressive discipline where there has been no further misconduct for a period of two years. - D. Information of a complimentary nature received by the State Bar pertaining to the work performance of an Employee shall be placed in the Employee's personnel file upon the Employee's request. - E. The State Bar will provide notice, via email, to any Employee whenever any document is placed in that Employee's personnel file which either (1) has not previously been provided to the Employee or (2) the Employee has not previously signed.
+Written warnings shall be given consideration in making personnel decisions.
+Memorializations of verbal counseling shall not be inserted into personnel files and may not be used as a basis for future progressive discipline where there has been no further misconduct for a period of two years.
+Written warnings shall be removed from the personnel file and may not be used as a basis for future progressive discipline where there has been no further misconduct for a period of three years. - D. Information of a complimentary nature received by the State Bar pertaining to the work performance of an Employee shall be placed in the Employee's personnel file upon the Employee's request. - E. The State Bar will provide notice, via email, to any Employee whenever any document is placed in or removed from that Employee's personnel file which either (1) has not previously been provided to the Employee or (2) the Employee has not previously signed.